Mohitydv459/customer_behavior_analysis/README.md

    ```

 2. **Run Python Script**
-   Ensure all required libraries (Pandas, SQL-connector) are installed (pip install -r requirements.txt).
+   - Ensure all required libraries (Pandas, SQL-connector) are installed **(pip install -r requirements.txt)**.
-   Execute the Python script to clean the data and load it into your local MySQL instance.
+   - Execute the Python script to clean the data and load it into your local MySQL instance.

 3. **Execute SQL Queries**
-   Connect to your MySQL instance.
+   - Connect to your MySQL instance.
-   Run the main script located at Scripts/SQL/customer_behaviour.sql to generate the core analytical results.
+   - Run the main script located at **customer_behaviour.sql** to generate the core analytical results.

 4. **View Dashboard**
-   Open the primary dashboard file: Dashboard/customer_behaviour_visualization.pbix in Power BI Desktop.
+   Open the primary dashboard file: **customer_behaviour_visualization.pbix** in Power BI Desktop.
    Refresh the data connection to point to your local MySQL instance.